-Never fear – in this post I’ll be answering all of the common questions I get regarding forewords and testimonials.
+Never fear – in this post I’ll be answering all of the common questions I get about asking for forewords and testimonials.

 Foreword and testimonial FAQs

 What are forewords and testimonials?

 As I shared in last week’s post on front and back matter, a testimonial is a quote from a reader or industry influencer endorsing your book.
 These quotes usually range from one sentence to one paragraph, though if someone has something truly outstanding to say it might be a bit longer.